 What made me finally rebrand and redesign the site?
 The reasons were stomping loudly on my brain, and I simply couldn’t drag my feet anymore.

-3. There was no estimate form.
 When potential clients are serious about a project, they’re not scared to talk money.
-As much as I would like to design for love of it, I design for money.
-My new estimate keeps me from wasting a prospect’s time or my own.
+As much as I would like to design for the love of it, I design for money.
+My new contact form keeps me from wasting a prospect’s time or my own.
 It helps me determine whether or not I’m the right fit for a project.
 If not, I can get back to the prospect right away with the name of someone who is.
-Now, there is a built-in estimate form.